uwetom/media-production-worksheets/wk13-unity-ar-introduction/worksheet2.md

 <iframe src="https://uwe.cloud.panopto.eu/Panopto/Pages/Embed.aspx?id=94c4dac7-3a89-45f1-a3fe-b21f00b95897&autoplay=false&offerviewer=true&showtitle=false&showbrand=false&captions=false&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay" aria-label="Panopto Embedded Video Player" aria-description="unity-xr simulation" ></iframe>

-## Challenge

 ### Add sound

 Now that we have a simple image marker scene working we can think about taking it further.
 In the script, after you instantiate the new prefab you can play a sounds, start an animation or a particle effect.

-In the ship folder you can find a sound file, try to make this play when the ship is instantiated.
+In the ship folder you can find a sound file

+- Try to make this play when the ship is instantiated.

 #### Solution
 1. Add an audio source component to the xr origin object.